Heat kernel approach to the one-loop effective action for nonlinear electrodynamics: Introduction

 \section{Introduction}

 The study of gauge invariant nonlinear electrodynamics (NLED) began with the seminal work by Born and Infeld (1934) \cite{Born:1934fnft}, motivated by a desire to resolve the infinite self-energy of point charges that arise in Maxwell’s theory.
 Soon after, the possibility of nonlinear photon-photon interactions was investigated in quantum electrodynamics and the one-loop effective action was derived to all orders in a constant electromagnetic background~\cite{Euler:1935zz, Heisenberg:1936nmg}.
 In the 80s Born--Infeld theory re-emerged in the context of string theory.
-For bosonic open strings, Fradkin and Tseytlin (1985) \cite{Fradkin:1985qd} showed that the Born--Infeld action arises as a low-energy effective action.
-Beyond the bosonic sector, open and type II superstring effective actions additionally generate explicit four derivative corrections to Born--Infeld theory \cite{Andreev:1988cb, Leigh:1989jq, Wyllard:2000qe}, with equivalent structures resurfacing in other supersymmetric contexts (see e.g. \cite{Shmakova:1999ai, DeGiovanni:1999hr, Tseytlin:1999dj, Koerber:2002zb, Grasso:2007zfa}).
+For bosonic open strings, Fradkin and Tseytlin (1985) \cite{Fradkin:1985qd} showed that the Born--Infeld action arises as a low-energy effective action \cite{Tseytlin:1986ti, Abouelsaood:1986gd, Bergshoeff:1987at, Metsaev:1987qp, Dai:1989ua}.
+In both bosonic and supersymmetric settings, open and type II string effective actions generate explicit higher-derivative corrections to Born--Infeld theory.
+These include two derivative \cite{Andreev:1988cb, Hashimoto:1999jx, Andreev:2001bo} and four derivative terms \cite{Andreev:1988cb, Leigh:1989jq, Shmakova:1999ai, Wyllard:2000qe, BabaeiVelni:2019ptj}.
+Equivalent four derivative and quartic field strength structures resurface in other supersymmetric contexts (see e.g. \cite{DeGiovanni:1999hr, Tseytlin:1999dj, Koerber:2002zb, Chemissany:2006qd, Grasso:2007zfa}).

 NLED in four dimensions is formulated in terms of a Lagrangian \cite{Landau:1951ll,Peres:1961zz,Plebanski:1968nl,Plebanski:1970zz,Boillat:1970gw} which is a scalar function of the two electromagnetic Lorentz invariants, first introduced by Minkowski \cite{Minkowski:1908ed}: \be L_{\rm NLED}(F)=L(\a,\b)~,\qquad \a:=\tfrac{1}{4}F^{ab}F_{ab}~,\qquad \b:=\tfrac{1}{4}\~F^{ab}F_{ab}~. \ee Here $\~F^{ab}=\tfrac{1}{2} \ve^{abcd}F_{cd}$ is the Hodge dual of the electromagnetic field strength $F_{ab}=2\pd_{[a}A_{b]}$, with $\ve^{abcd}$ the Levi--Civita symbol.
 For example, the Born--Infeld Lagrangian takes the form \be L_{\rm BI}(\a,\b)=T-T\sqrt{-\det\big(\h_{ab}+T^{-\hf}F_{ab}\big)}=T-\sqrt{T^2+2\a T-\b^2}~, \ee where $T$ is a coupling constant with dimensions of energy density.
 In general, we may assume zero vacuum energy and a non-vanishing kinetic term: \be L(0,0)=0~,\qquad\qquad L_{\a}:=\frac{\pd L(\a,\b)}{\pd \a} \neq 0~. \ee The latter ensures that the linearised field equations propagate two independent polarisation modes.
 For a broader introduction to nonlinear electrodynamics and its various formulations, see e.g.~\cite{Sorokin:2021tge} for a review.